Bruce Rauner

-Bruce Vincent Rauner (/ˈraʊnər/; born February 18, 1956) is an American businessman, philanthropist, and politician who served as the 42nd governor of Illinois from 2015 to 2019.
-Prior to his election, he was the chairman of R8 Capital Partners and chairman of the private equity firm GTCR, based in Chicago.
-The Republican nominee in the 2014 Illinois gubernatorial election, he defeated Democratic incumbent Pat Quinn by 50.3% to 46.4%.
-In 2018, after narrowly surviving a challenge in the Republican primary from State Representative Jeanne Ives, Rauner lost the general election to Democratic challenger J. B. Pritzker in a landslide.
-As of 2023, Rauner and his lieutenant Evelyn Sanguinetti are the last Republicans to have held statewide office in Illinois.
+Bruce Vincent Rauner (/ˈraʊnər/; born February 18, 1956) is an American businessman, venture capitalist, and politician who served as the 42nd governor of Illinois from 2015 to 2019.
+A member of the Republican Party, he had a decades-long career in investment management before entering politics, serving as the co-founder and chairman of Chicago-based private equity firm GTCR.
+As of 2025, Rauner and his lieutenant governor Evelyn Sanguinetti are the last Republicans to have won or held statewide office in Illinois.

+Following his retirement as chairman of GTCR in 2012, Rauner shifted his focus from business to civic and political involvement, leading Chicago's tourism bureau and the Chicago Public Education Fund.
+He announced his candidacy for governor of Illinois in 2013, winning the crowded Republican primary.
+In the 2014 election, Rauner went on to narrowly defeat incumbent Democratic governor Pat Quinn.
+He won every county in the state besides Cook County, home to Chicago and 40% of the state's population.

+Governing as a moderate-to-liberal Republican, Rauner sought to pass right-to-work laws, institute term limits, protect abortion rights, and lower income taxes.
+However, his agenda was largely stalled by the Democratic supermajorities controlling the Illinois General Assembly.
+Notably, disagreements between Rauner and Democratic leaders culminated in to a two-year budget crisis.
+Running for reelection in 2018, he narrowly fended off a primary challenge from conservative State Representative Jeanne Ives.
+However, Rauner went on to lose by a large margin to Democratic nominee JB Pritzker in what was a historic defeat for an incumbent governor.

 Early life and education

-Bruce Rauner was born in Chicago and grew up in Deerfield, Illinois, a suburb 10 miles north of Chicago city limits.
-His mother, Ann (née Erickson) Rauner (1931–2011), was a nurse, and his father, Vincent Rauner (1927–1997), was a lawyer and senior vice president for Motorola.
+Rauner was born in Chicago and grew up in Deerfield, Illinois, a suburb 10 miles north of Chicago city limits.
+His mother, Ann (née Erickson) Rauner, was a nurse, and his father, Vincent Rauner, was a lawyer and senior vice president for Motorola.
 He has three siblings, Christopher, Mark, and Paula, and is of half Swedish and half German descent.
 His parents divorced and his father remarried to the former Carol Kopay in 1981.
 Through his father's second marriage, he has a stepsister, Larisa Olson.
 His first job was as a paperboy.

-Rauner graduated summa cum laude with a degree in economics from Dartmouth College.
+Rauner graduated summa cum laude with a degree in economics from Dartmouth College, where he was a brother of Theta Delta Chi.
 He later received an MBA from Harvard University.